ScottLogic/Technology-Carbon-Standard/pages/views/roles/data.md

 #### Location and Legislation

 Since users can typically select different regions for their cloud service hosting, they can select regions with different carbon intensities and so different resultant emissions.
-However, there may be data localisation laws, which limit the sites at which personal data may be stored.
+However, data localisation laws, which limit the sites at which personal data may be stored, may constrain this choice.

+#### ROT Data and auditing

+ROT (Redundant, Obsolete or Trivial) is a term used to describe useless data; surveys indicate that around 30% of data stored on the cloud is ROT[^ROTscale].
+Since this data is still hosted, it will contribute to emissions as with useful data.
+It can be minimised with regular data audits, which analyse stored data to detect and remove ROT.

 ## Downstream Emissions